 The Address Resolution Protocol (ARP) is predominantly used to resolve IPv4 IP addresses to the corresponding MAC addresses.
 ARP sends a broadcast request including the IP address to all hosts in the same subnet.
 The host with the requested IP address then replies with the MAC address of the interface that the IP address is bound to.
-To connect two physically separated networks, a host (the F-Series Firewall) must be configured as a proxy ARP to answer ARP requests for hosts in the other subnet which cannot be reached by the ARP broadcast.
-The firewall then answers ARP requests on behalf of the remote host and also accepts packets, taking over responsibility for forwarding all traffic to the actual destination.
+To connect two physically separated networks, a host (the Barracuda NG Firewall) must be configured as a proxy ARP to answer ARP requests for hosts in the other subnet which cannot be reached by the ARP broadcast.
+The Barracuda NG Firewall then answers ARP requests on behalf of the remote host and also accepts packets, taking over responsibility for forwarding all traffic to the actual destination.
 This is called transparent subnetting, as the client computer can connect to the remote host without knowing that the firewall is forwarding its request in between.

 The proxy ARP configuration is done via proxy ARP objects.
 Proxy ARPs can thus be regarded as additional IP addresses that the firewall responds to when it receives an ARP request.
 Proxy ARP addresses can be used for redirecting and mapping in firewall rule sets, if they are in the same address space as the source of a connection request.
 Additionally, Proxy ARP objects are used in bridging setups.

-Proxy ARP types
+Proxy ARP Types